 Aside from the usual confirmation of identity and place of residence, there is a bit of paperwork involved with accessing NDIS funding eligibility.
 Much of it is in regards to providing evidence of your disability or your child’s developmental delay.
 You should work with your healthcare practitioners to fill out the relevant paperwork regarding your diagnosis and ongoing needs.

 One of the easiest ways to go about accessing NDIS funding is to go through an NDIS approved early intervention or support provider.
 At Nextt, our Nextt Steps Program is an approved NDIS core supports provider, which helps participants build skills to go about their daily lives, become more independent and participate in the community.
 We can also help with support coordination to help you or your loved one build your individual NDIS support plan.

-Get in touch with our helpful team today for a free one hour consultation to find out how we can help you and your family access NDIS funding.
+So, whether you need NDIS funding autism support, or any other disability condition, get in touch with our helpful team today for a free one hour consultation to find out how we can help you and your family access NDIS funding.